-Our buzzer finally goes off and it is our turn to go bear watching on Falls Platform.
+Our buzzer finally goes off and it is our turn to go bear watching on Brooks Falls Platform.
 We enter the platform and become mesmerized by the bears in the falls, waiting on the perfect salmon jump.
-The good thing about limiting the number of people on the platform is that it easy to see the bears– even for short people like myself.
+The good thing about limiting the number of people on the platform is that it is easy to see the bears– even for short people like myself.

 I’m also amazed at the number of salmons jumping.
 You can see them jumping to get past the falls!